TIBCOSoftware/snappydata/README.md

 * [Getting Started](docs/GettingStarted.md)

-## Quick start
+## Quick start with SQL

 This 5 minute tutorial provides a quick introduction to SnappyData.
-It exposes you to the cluster runtime and running OLAP, OLTP SQL.
+It exposes you to the cluster runtime and running OLAP and OLTP SQL.

 The following script starts up a minimal set of essential components to form a SnappyData cluster - A locator, one data server and one lead node.
 All nodes are started on localhost.
-The locator is primarily responsible to make all the nodes aware of each other, allows the cluster to expand or shrink dynamically and provides a consistent membership view to each node even in the presence of failures (a distributed system membership service).
+The locator is primarily responsible for making all the nodes aware of each other, it allows the cluster to expand or shrink dynamically and provides a consistent membership view to each node even in the presence of failures (a distributed system membership service).
 The Lead node hosts the Spark Context and driver and orchestrates execution of Spark Jobs.
-The Data server is the work horse - manages all in-memory data, OLTP execution engine and Spark executors.
+The Data server is the work horse - manages all in-memory data, the OLTP execution engine and Spark executors.

 See the  [‘Getting Started’](docs/GettingStarted.md) section for more details.

-From the product install directory run this script ..
+From the product install directory run this script:

 ````shell
 ./sbin/snappy-start-all.sh